Iterative app design for LUIS

 |Entity||Extract data from utterance required to complete intention.
 Examples include date and time of travel, and location.|

-You design your LUIS app to ignore utterances that are not relevant to your app's domain by assigning the utterance to the None intent.
+A LUIS app can be designed to ignore utterances that aren't relevant to an app's domain by assigning the utterance to the None intent.

 Test and train your app

-Once you have 15 to 30 different example utterances in each intent, with the required entities labeled, you need to test and train.
+After you have 15 to 30 different example utterances in each intent, with the required entities labeled, you need to test and train your LUIS app.

 Publish to a prediction endpoint